 Behavior Therapy

-Behavioral interventions, like Applied Behavior Analysis (ABA) and Social Skills Training, can help children develop essential life skills, improve emotional regulation, and reduce anxiety.
+Behavioral interventions, like Applied Behavior Analysis (ABA) and Social Skills Training, can help children develop essential life skills, improve social interactions and emotional regulation, and reduce anxiety.

 One of the shining stars in the world of natural interventions is Cognitive-Behavioral Therapy (CBT).